An efficient wavelet-based physics-informed neural network for multiscale problems: Results and discussions

 For the numerical computations, we set: $a=1,~b=1,~I=0.1,~R=1,$ and $\tau=2^{-10}$, $v(0)=0.5$ and $w(0) = 0.1$.
 The dynamics of the system are computed till $t=1$.
-Table \ref{tab:9} provides the parameters for this Example \ref{eg:5}.
+Table \ref{tab:9} provides the parameters for this Example \ref{eg:4}.
 From Table \ref{tab:9_new}, it is evident that W-PINN gets a more accurate prediction and takes significantly less training time.
 Figure \ref{fig:8} compares the W-PINN approximations of $v$ and $w$ with PINN and PINN with wavelet activation.
-The figure illustrates that a strong initial layer is present in the solution profile of $w$, that both PINN fail to capture and generate spurious oscillations near the singularity, whereas W-PINN effectively resolves the singularity.
+The figure illustrates that a strong initial layer is present in the solution profile of $w$, which both PINN and PINN with wavelet activation fail to capture and generate spurious oscillations near the singularity, whereas W-PINN effectively resolves the singularity.

 \begin{example} \cite{lan2022dream}: \end{example} {The heat conduction problem investigates temperature flow when an intense heat source suddenly appears.
 It represents a practical challenge often seen in fusion applications, where researchers need to understand and model rapid heat transfer.}